laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > $$ \overline{u} = ({k \over C})^{1/3} * \overline{\omega} $$

-As k can slightly change from cycle to cycle, this calculation should be performed for each cycle.
-It should be noted that this formula is also robust against missed strokes: a missed drive or recovery phase will lump two strokes together, but as the Average Angular Velocity <span style="text-decoration:overline">&omega;</span> will average out across these strokes.
-Although undesired behaviour in itself, it will isolate linear velocity calculations from the stroke detection in practice.
+As both k and &omega; can change from cycle to cycle, this calculation should be performed for each cycle.
+It should be noted that this formula is also robust against missed strokes: a missed drive or recovery phase will lump two strokes together, but as the Average Angular Velocity $\overline{\omega}$ will average out across these strokes.
+Although undesired behaviour in itself, it will isolate linear velocity calculations from errors in the stroke detection in practice.

 ### Linear distance